-eligion has often been a way for migrants to find a place in the city.
+Religion has often been a way for migrants to find a place in the city.
 The Great Synagogue in Wolmarans Street was completed in 1914.
 Many of its congregants had fled Lithuania, threatened by pogroms against Jews in Russia.
 Their routes to the city were often via the poorhouses of London and a sea journey to the Cape.
 Early city life was not easy, as documented in The Jews of South Africa by Milton Shain and Richard Mendelsohn: although the wealthier were prospectors and landlords, many Jews suffered by becoming involved in the liquor and sex trades.
 Like many migrants now in Johannesburg they were often the targets of abuse and stigma.

 The building of the synagogue was an attempt to gain social standing and to set up solid and social ties binding a community whose place in the social order was tenuous.
-In 1994, the Jewish congregation left the synagogue after the murder of one of its congregants in the area, and declining numbers of members.
-Subsequently, it became a short-lived venue for fashion shows.
+Almost a century later the Jewish community abandoned the synagogue because of the perceived crime in and decline of the inner city and it became a short-lived venue for fashion shows.